Last Songs Played

 Brooks & Dunn

-Brooks & Dunn helped shape the sound and style of country music in the 1990s, marrying tuneful Nashville songcraft with thundering arena rock.
-The duo painted in big broad strokes, underscoring their hooks with powerful rhythms and loud guitars, a blend that still sounded sinewy on ballads.
+Brooks & Dunn are a Nashville duo who helped shape the sound and style of country music in the 1990s, marrying tuneful Nashville songcraft with thundering arena rock.
+They painted in big broad strokes, underscoring their hooks with powerful rhythms and loud guitars, a blend that still sounded sinewy on ballads.
 It also helped turn their career-making 1992 single "Boot Scootin' Boogie" a decade-defining hit, launching the craze of line-dancing in the '90s.
-"Ain't Nothing 'Bout You" -- a fist-pumping love song that became their biggest hit, spending six weeks at the top of the Billboard country charts -- arrived in 2001 and they remained ensconced in the upper reaches of the charts until 2009, becoming the biggest-selling duo in country history along the way.
+"Ain't Nothing 'Bout You" -- a fist-pumping love song that became their biggest hit, spending six weeks at the top of the Billboard country charts -- arrived in 2001, and they remained ensconced in the upper reaches of the charts until 2009, becoming the biggest-selling duo in country history along the way.
 The pair separated at the end of the 2000s, but they wound up sporadically reuniting as a live act in the 2010s, eventually launching a full-fledged comeback in 2019 with Reboot, a collection of re-recordings of their hits as duets with modern country stars.
+They repeated this formula on the 2024 sequel album, Reboot II.

 Faced with a downturn in their sales, Brooks & Dunn spent more time crafting their next album, 2001's Steers and Stripes.
 It helped restore their commercial fortunes with a trio of chart-topping singles: "Ain't Nothing 'Bout You," "Only in America," and "The Long Goodbye."
 The following year, the duo issued their first holiday album, It Won't Be Christmas Without You.
 They pushed the envelope even further with 2003's Red Dirt Road, a song cycle that served as both a biography and a tribute to their roots and upbringing.
 The rowdy Hillbilly Deluxe, a Top Ten hit, followed in 2005, with 2007 bringing Cowboy Town, released on Arista Records.
 Brooks & Dunn decided to hang up their boots following their Last Rodeo farewell tour, which stretched into 2010.
 When the tour was announced in 2009, it was accompanied by the release of #1s...And Then Some.

 Brooks and Dunn both pursued solo projects during the early 2010s, but they reunited to play a series of Vegas concerts in 2015.
-This kick-started a comeback that culminated with the 2019 release of Reboot, an album where they revisited their big hits with the assistance of younger country stars.
-One track from the album, "Brand New Man," featured Luke Combs and was nominated for a Grammy for Best Country Duo/Group Performance. ~ Steve Huey
+This kick-started a comeback that culminated with the 2019 release of Reboot, a chart-topping album where they revisited their big hits with the assistance of younger country stars.
+One track from the album, "Brand New Man," featured Luke Combs and was nominated for a Grammy for Best Country Duo/Group Performance.
+Starting in 2021, Brooks & Dunn began touring in support of Reboot while working on a follow-up volume using the same formula.
+Reboot II eventually saw release in 2024 and featured an array of younger stars including Morgan Wallen, Lainey Wilson, and Jelly Roll. ~ Steve Huey

 On Air680AM 104.9FM KKYX - Country Legends Logo